 The ‘SMART’ criteria ensure that the goals you set for your project are critically analyzed.
 It is an established method that reduces risk and allows managers to make clearly defined and achievable goals.

 The ‘CLEAR’ method of setting up goals is designed to cater to the dynamic nature of a modern workplace.
 Today’s fast-paced businesses require flexibility and immediate results and CLEAR can help you with that.

 During the planning stage, the scope of the project is defined.
 There is a possibility of changing the scope of the project demands it but the project manager must approve the change.
 Project managers also develop a work breakdown structure (WBS), which clearly visualizes the entire project in different sections for the team.

-A detailed timeline with each deliverable is another important element of the planning stage.
+A detailed project timeline with each deliverable is another important element of the planning stage.
 Using that timeline, project managers can develop a communication plan and a schedule of communication with the relevant stakeholders.

 Risk mitigation is another important aspect of project management that is a part of the planning stage.
 The project manager is responsible for extrapolating past data to identify potential risks and develop a strategy to minimize them.

 Check out how project risk management is done effectively to mitigate risks in the project.